DevPlant/angularjs-training/3-controllers-and-modules/README.md

 We'll be using ECMA6 - unless you have an up-to-date browser like Chrome, this won't work index-old.html is a semi-fallback for not-so-modern browser, it still won't work in a lot of them

-So, why use features that won't work across the board ? we'll get there later within this training.
+So, why use features that won't work across the board ?
+We'll get there later within this training.

 ### Explanation